vanHeemstraSystems/mongodb-headstart/300/500/100/200/README.md

 http://localhost:8000

 ## Testing with Robo 3T

-If now already on your workstation, download and install the open-source MongoDB GUI called **Robo 3T** from https://robomongo.org/
+If not already on your workstation, download and install the open-source MongoDB GUI called **Robo 3T** from https://robomongo.org/